My Athletic Background

-(Above video: Unfortunately, the original footage of this cool video is lost, but it was shot by my friend Max Cohn in Gardiner, NY around 2005.)
+(Above video: Unfortunately, the original footage of this memorable moment is lost, but it was shot by my friend Max Cohn in Gardiner, NY, around 2005.)

-Shifting from the high-risk environment of skydiving, I entered the "less dangerous zone" of competitive Muay Thai Boxing.
-I had my first competitive fight in 2004 and continued to fight for the next three years.
-Five Points Academy in New York remains my dedicated training camp, housing an amazing group of individuals.
-If you're seeking training, I highly recommend joining that team.
+Trading the high-risk world of skydiving for the "less dangerous" realm of Muay Thai, I embraced the discipline with enthusiasm.
+I had my first competitive fight in 2004 and continued to compete over the next three years.
+My training home, Five Points Academy in New York, remains a hub of exceptional talent and camaraderie.
+For anyone seeking world-class training, I wholeheartedly recommend joining their incredible community.

-There is substantial evidence supporting the benefits of incorporating intense exercise into our lifestyles, ideally on at least three or four days each week.
-The intensity level varies for each person based on individual abilities, but the key is to give our best effort every day.
-By challenging our bodies and establishing effective routines and habits, we equip ourselves to overcome challenges during tough times.
-Research suggests that engaging in daily physical exertion and regular workouts can reduce the risk of various degenerative diseases.
+There is compelling evidence highlighting the benefits of incorporating intense exercise into our lives, ideally at least three to four days per week.
+The level of intensity may vary based on individual abilities, but the essential goal is to consistently give your best effort.
+By challenging our bodies and building effective routines, we prepare ourselves to better navigate life's difficulties.
+Studies suggest that regular physical activity not only strengthens our resilience but also significantly reduces the risk of degenerative diseases, underscoring the vital role of exercise in maintaining long-term health.

 (Right photo: Circa 2005, Fight Night in New York City.
 Me and my longtime friends and trainers, Arjan Steve Milles and Arjan Simon Burgess of Five Points Academy.
 I am cooling down between rounds.)

-Back in the late 1990s, I was fortunate to have an exceptional yoga teacher, Sri Sat Guru Yogi Parmahansa, who hails from Japan.
-I consider him to be the one who truly enlightened me about the essence of yoga.
-However, it took me nearly two decades to fully grasp the profound wisdom he imparted.
-If there is such a thing as an enlightened person, he certainly embodies it.
+Back in the late 1990s, I was fortunate to study under an exceptional yoga teacher, Sri Sat Guru Yogi Parmahansa, originally from Japan.
+He profoundly shaped my understanding of yoga, though it took me nearly two decades to fully appreciate the wisdom he shared.
+If enlightenment truly exists, he is someone who embodies it.
+His teachings remain a cornerstone of my practice and philosophy.

-I hold deep appreciation for all forms of yoga.
-Whether it's Ashtanga Yoga, Dharma Yoga, Integral Yoga, or even creating my own system, I find joy in exploring different styles.
-Furthermore, I cherish activities like walking and challenging myself by running up the escalator at the 59th Street #6 train station.
+I hold a deep respect for all forms of yoga, from Ashtanga to Dharma and Integral Yoga, and even experimenting with creating my own sequences.
+Beyond yoga, I find joy in everyday movement—whether it's a brisk walk, sprinting up the escalator at the 59th Street #6 train station, or exploring new challenges in fitness.

 (Right photo: Scary Yoga.
 Me “sit-flying” in a Thai Boxing jumpsuit.
 This was around the time when skydiving was fading from my mind and competitive fighting took over.
 Falling over Gardiner, NY, circa 2004.)